sedroche/proposals/metrics/prometheus-metrics-endpoints-and-auto-discovery.md

 ### Primary Goals

-* Provide a mechanism for Mobile Developers to gather, view & query metrics from supported Mobile Services.
+* Provide a mechanism for Developers to gather, view & query metrics from supported Mobile Services.

 ### Secondary Goals

-* Allow Mobile Developers to leverage the same mechanism for any other/non-mobile/custom services.
+* Allow Developers to leverage the same mechanism for any other/non-mobile/custom services.

 ### Non Goals
 * Provide an Analytics service